elbuit/mfrc522cli/README.md

 # mfrc522cli
-A generic serial cli interface for writing mifare classic cards usind an ESP8266 and a mfrc522 module
+A generic serial cli interface for writing mifare classic cards using an ESP8266 and a mfrc522 module
 ![](mfrc522_cli_bb.png)
 ## This is a cli serial interface for mfrc522
   It allows to copy, modify or clone cards using a serial interface commands.
   It also allows to write block zero

-Commands: read, lka, show, lb, clean
+Commands: read, write, lka, show, lb, clean, fix

   ### command: lka (sector) (key)
 description: load key A for a sector.
 This key will be used in read or write card commands.